Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: Discussions and Conclusions

-From the point of view statistics, it is unlikely that orbits of compact X-ray binaries can be exactly circular.
-Even if eccentricity is very low, tidal force (which depends on the inverse cube of the distance between the stars) exerted by a black hole on its companion could significantly modulate mass accretion rate in an orbit.
+In accreting X-ray binaries, X-ray flux modulations in orbital scales are common phenomena.
+So far, orbital modulations are attributed to eclipsing effects, effects from wind reflections and sumperhumping.
+From an well established theoretical argument of dependence of tidal effects on eccentricity we suggest that the mass transfer and the orbital modulation would also be affected for those binaries which have non-zero eccentricity.
 Smaller distance during a perinigrumcavum passage would enhance mass accretion rates and larger distance during an aponigrumcavum passage would reduce it.
-However, viscous time scale would introduce a time lag to these modulations.
-The time lag would be constant for constant viscosity, otherwise, there would be a spread causing the photon light curves to have quasi-orbital periodicity (QOP).
-There could be many factors, such as, non-locking of spin and orbital angular momentum of the companion, large variation of viscosity, possible magnetic effects which may enhance disc accretion rates, eclipsing of Compton clouds, which can wash out such a modulation.
-However, we still find in several objects that modulation period is almost same as the estimated time periods obtained from other methods.
-For high mass X-ray binaries, the rms values at the peak of power density spectra gives directly $e$ assuming that the modulation is solely due to tidal effects.
-For other objects discussed here, Eq.(1) is to be used directly to obtain $e$.
-Surprisingly, for Cyg X-1, for which the eccentricity was known from previous studies, our result agrees.
-For other cases, we present the estimates in Table 1.\\ \\ \\ Properties of emissions from accretion discs around black holes are largely sensitive to outer boundary conditions of the discs.
-These in turn, depend on properties of the companion.
-We therefore need to understand long term properties of mass-loss of the companion if we wish to predict X-ray properties beyond a few hours.
-A random variation of viscosity, for instance, can change the accretion rates in Keplerian and sub-Keplerian components at various time scales.
-This, together with the tidal effects may wash out the QOP in light curves.
-It is thus surprising that we do see this QOP in PDS or periodograms even when we analyze several years of data together.
-As discussed already, we anticipate a similar modulation in spectral index, since the sub-Keplerian winds would also be modulated in a different time scale that the Keplerian discs.
-However dependence of QPOs and QOPs are totally different on energy bands as their origins are different.
-This study will be reported elsewhere.\\ \\ {\bf Acknowledgements:} The authors thank NASA Archive for {\it RXTE} and {\it Swift} data used in this paper.
+In case the eccentricity is not high, the binary remains accreting for the entire orbit.
+Thus photons emitted from the Keplerian disk is expected to be modulated in a single orbital period.
+However, viscous time scale would introduce a time lag to these modulations and the time lag would be constant for constant viscosity.
+Viscosity may vary with time causing a spread in the modulation.
+Thus a Fourier analysis of the light curve is expected to yield a quasi-orbital periodicity (QOP).
+There could be many factors, such as, non-locking of spin and orbital angular momentum of the companion, large variation of viscosity, possible magnetic effects (which may enhance disk accretion rates), eclipsing of Compton clouds, which can wash out such a modulation.
+However, we still find in several objects that modulation period is almost same as the estimated time periods obtained from other methods, at least in those cases where they are known.
+For HMXBs, the {\it rms} values at the peak of power density spectra gives directly $e$, assuming that the modulation is solely due to tidal effects.
+Surprisingly, for Cyg X-1, for which the eccentricity was known from previous studies, our result agrees very well.
+For Cyg X-3, eclipsing is known to take place, though it may not affect the high energy observations by Swift.
+For all the cases, the estimates are presented in Table 1.